Skip to main content

 Discussion

-The court DENIES the motion.
+The court finds there to be no basis for a finding of contempt, and accordingly finds Respondent not to be in contempt.
+It grants Respondent’s motion to dismiss and discharges the OSC with a finding of no contempt.
 The prevailing party shall prepare and serve a proposed order consistent with this tentative ruling within five days of the date set for argument of this matter.
 Opposing party shall inform the preparing party of objections as to form, if any, or whether the form of order is approved, within five days of receipt of the proposed order.
 The preparing party shall submit the proposed order and any objections to the court in accordance with California Rules of Court, Rule 3.1312.

 Was this helpful?